Bruce Harreld: Career

-Controversy

 Harreld's appointment to the presidency of the University of Iowa was a controversial one, with his faculty objecting to the fact that he does not possess a doctorate, had limited publications to his name, and had minimal experience working in higher education.
 A survey undertaken in 2015 showed that fewer than 5 percent of university faculty felt that Harreld was qualified for the position.
 In September 2015, the Faculty Senate voted no confidence in Iowa Board of Regents as a result of Harreld's appointment.

 The exclusion of standard faculty input from the selection process by the Iowa Board of Regents led to the University of Iowa being formally sanctioned by the American Association of University Presidents.
-Other irregularities in the hiring process, such as the Regents’ efforts to circumvent Iowa Open Meetings Law to meet secretly with Harreld on numerous occasions before his hiring, led to a lawsuit.
+Other irregularities in the hiring process, such as the Regents' efforts to circumvent Iowa Open Meetings Law to meet secretly with Harreld on numerous occasions before his hiring, led to a lawsuit.

 Harreld's stance on public health and classroom safety during the COVID-19 pandemic was also a source of controversy.
 Critics claimed that Harreld's actions increased the risk of disease transmission among the university community.